-William “Billy” Larkin Stiles, also known as William Larkin, was a gunfighter, lawman, and outlaw who, with Burton Alvord established the Alvord-Stiles Gang who operated in Arizona at the turn of the century.
+William “Billy” Larkin Stiles, also known as William Larkin, was a gunfighter, lawman, and outlaw who, with Burton Alvord, established the Alvord-Stiles Gang, which operated in Arizona at the turn of the century.

 In about 1899, he went to work for Deputy Marshal Burt Alvord in Willcox, Arizona.
-However, the two weren’t dedicated to law enforcement, rather, they formed a gang of train robbers that included George and Louis Owns, Three Fingered Jack” Dunlap, Bravo Juan Yoas, and Bob Brown.
+However, the two weren’t dedicated to law enforcement; instead, they formed a gang of train robbers that included George and Louis Owns, Three Fingered Jack” Dunlap, Bravo Juan Yoas, and Bob Brown.
 Under the guise of deputy sheriffs, they were able to interfere with investigations by local authorities.

 On September 9, 1899, the Alvord-Stiles Gang robbed a train in Cochise, Arizona, making off with several thousand dollars in gold coins and bills.
-They were unsuccessfully pursued by a posse under Sheriff Scott White and George Scarborough.
+A posse under Sheriff Scott White and George Scarborough unsuccessfully pursued them.

 The gang then committed several armed robberies in Cochise County, but Alvord and Stiles were apprehended after attempting to rob the Southern Pacific Railroad.
 A short time later, however, they were able to escape.

 Arizona Rangers finally tracked both men down in Mexico in February 1904.
-When the outlaws resisted, Alvord was hit twice and surrendered, but Stiles, despite a bullet in the arm, managed to escape.
+Alvord was hit twice when the outlaws resisted and surrendered, but Stiles managed to escape despite a bullet in the arm.
 Alvord then spent two years in the Yuma Arizona Territorial Prison.

-In the meantime, Stiles made his way to the Orient for several years before he returned to the United States and made his way to Nevada.
-There, he became a deputy sheriff in Humboldt County, under the name William Larkin.
-On December 5, 1908, while trying to arrest a man named Charlie Barr, the man resisted and Larkin shot him.
+In the meantime, Stiles made his way to the Orient for several years before returning to the United States and going to Nevada.
+There, he became a deputy sheriff in Humboldt County under the name William Larkin.
+On December 5, 1908, while trying to arrest a man named Charlie Barr, the man resisted, and Larkin shot him.
 The victim’s 12-year-old son then shot and killed Stiles.

-He was buried in the Pioneer Cemetery in Winnemucca, Nevada in an unmarked grave.
+He was buried in an unmarked grave in the Pioneer Cemetery in Winnemucca, Nevada.